dj-mc/ansi/README.md

 - Provides information like a host's IP address
 - Describes how systems/hosts are deployed

+### Plays & Playbooks

+- A play maps managed nodes to tasks
+- A play is a basic unit of Ansible execution, and an object of a playbook
+- Each play runs one or more tasks, and each task calls an Ansible module
+- A playbook is composed of multiple plays
+- A playbook declares reusable configuration management tasks,
+- and is suitable as a multi-machine deployment system

 ---

 ## Using Ansible + Vagrant

+_Install Ansible/Vagrant on the same machine (the control node)._

 - Vagrant builds and manages reproducible VM's using a config file
 - Mimic remote machines in a local virtualized development environment